 People began formally managing projects in the 1950s.
-Before that, projects were managed on ad-hoc basis using Gantt charts and other tools.
-But in 1950s, corporations and the US government decided to manage project more systematically; so, they invented two project-scheduling models - CPM and PERT.
+Before that, projects were managed on an ad-hoc basis using Gantt charts and other tools.
+But in the 1950s, corporations and the US government decided to manage projects more systematically, so they invented two project-scheduling models - CPM and PERT.

-Both models were used for the same purpose (estimating and planning activity), but for different types of projects: if you had a project with a lot of moving parts and high unpredictability, you'd use PERT; otherwise, you'd use CPM.
+Both models were used for the same purpose (estimating and planning activity), but for different types of projects: if you had a project with many moving parts and high unpredictability, you'd use PERT; otherwise, you'd use CPM.

 The introduction of those two models is very important because it marks the shift of mindset from "every project can be managed using the same tools" to "each project is unique and requires a certain set of tools to be successful".

 Back then, there were no formal methodologies like today.
-Instead, you had a few approaches and you’d use one over the other, depending on what kind of a project you had.
+Instead, you had a few approaches, and you’d use one over the other, depending on what kind of project you had.

 To further complicate the whole thing, professional project managers use the words methodology and framework interchangeably.